kohana/core/guide/kohana/upgrading.md

 ## Config

 The configuration system has been rewritten to make it more flexible.
+The most significant change is that config groups are now merged across all readers, similar to how files cascade within the cascading filesystem.
+Therefore you can now override a single config value (perhaps a database connection string, or a 'send-from' email address) and store it in a separate config source (environment config file / database / custom) while inheriting the remaining settings from that group from your application's configuration files.

-The majority of the public API should still operate in the same way, however the one major change is the transition from using `Kohana::config()` to `Kohana::$config->load()`, where `Kohana::$config` is an instance of `Config`.
+In other respects, the majority of the public API should still operate in the same way, however the one major change is the transition from using `Kohana::config()` to `Kohana::$config->load()`, where `Kohana::$config` is an instance of `Config`.

 `Config::load()` works almost identically to `Kohana::config()`, e.g.: